-- The pre-employment medical examination is conducted to determine whether a prospective employee is medically fit for the job they want to take up. - The inspection is carried out by a certified occupational health and safety service that has concluded a cooperation agreement with Volandis. - During the pre-employment medical examination, the health and safety service uses Volandis's implementation procedures, professional descriptions, and assessment guidelines.
+- The pre-employment medical examination is conducted to determine whether a prospective employee is medically fit for the job they want to take up. - The inspection is carried out by a certified occupational health and safety service that has concluded a cooperation agreement with Volandis. - During the pre-employment medical examination, the health and safety service uses Volandis's implementation procedures, professional descriptions, assessment guidelines and the preventive care portal.